 - Central Tilba (NSW): Just inland from Narooma on the south coast, this historic hamlet is one of the cutest you'll see, complete with blacksmiths and leatherwork outlets.
 The ABC Cheese Factory offers free tastings, and you can spend hours browsing antiques stalls or admiring the period buildings.
-See "South of Sydney along the Princes Highway" in chapter 5. - Broken Hill (NSW): Known for its silver mines, the quirky town of Broken Hill has more pubs per capita than just about anywhere else.
+See "South of Sydney along the Princes Highway" in chapter 6. - Broken Hill (NSW): Known for its silver mines, the quirky town of Broken Hill has more pubs per capita than just about anywhere else.
 It's the home of the School of the Air-a "classroom" that transmits lessons by radio to communities spread over thousands of miles of Outback.
 Here you'll also find the Palace Hotel, made famous in The Adventures of Priscilla, Queen of the Desert, as well as plenty of colonial mansions and heritage homes.
-See "Outback New South Wales" in chapter 5. - Port Douglas (QLD): What happens when Sydneysiders and Melbournians discover a one-street fishing village in tropical north Queensland?
+See "Outback New South Wales," in chapter 6. - Port Douglas (QLD): What happens when Sydneysiders and Melbournians

+- discover a one-street fishing village in tropical north Queensland?
 Come to Port Douglas and find out.
 A strip of groovy restaurants and a championship golf course have not diminished "Port's" old-fashioned air.
 Four Mile Beach is at the end of the street, and boats depart daily for the Great Barrier Reef.
-See "Port Douglas, Daintree & the Cape Tribulation Area" in chapter 7.

-- Mission Beach (QLD): You'd never know this tidy village existed (it's hidden in lush rainforest off the highway) if you weren't well informed.
+See "Port Douglas, Daintree & the Cape Tribulation Area," in chapter 8. - Mission Beach (QLD): You'd never know this tidy village existed (it's hidden in lush rainforest off the highway) if you weren't well-informed.
 Aussies know it's here, but few bother to patronize its dazzling beach, offshore islands, and rainforest trails, so you'll have the place to yourself.
 There's great white-water rafting on the nearby Tully River, too.
-See "The North Coast: Mission Beach, Townsville & the Islands" in chapter 7. - Broome (WA): This romantic pearling port on the far-flung Kimberley coast on the Indian Ocean blends Aussie corrugated-iron architecture with red pagoda roofs left by Chinese pearl divers.
+See "The North Coast: Mission Beach, Townsville & the Islands," in chapter 8. - Broome (WA): This romantic pearling port on the remote Kimberley coast on the Indian Ocean blends Aussie corrugated-iron architecture with the red pagoda roofs of Chinatown.
 The town fuses a sophisticated international ambience with Outback attitude.
 Play on Cable Beach (see "The Best Beaches," earlier in this chapter) and stay at glamorous Cable Beach Club Resort.
 This is the place to add to your South Sea pearl collection.
-See "The Kimberley: A Far-Flung Wilderness" in chapter 10.
+See "The Kimberley: A Far-Flung Wilderness," in chapter 11.